40 plus questions - Multiple Choice Questions on Classification, Culture, and Identification of the microorganisms

 5. b) Clostridium botulinum.
 Clostridium botulinum is a gram positive foodborne pathogen.
 Bordetella pertussis is a gram negative bacteria and Klebsiella pneumoniae is a gram-negative bacteria that are common respiratory pathogens and do not form endospores.
 Streptococcus pneumoniae is a gram positive bacteria that is a common respiratory pathogen that does not produce endospores

-6. a) Leishmaniasis, the infection commonly occurs in the tropical part of the world and is transmitted to humans from the bite of the infected sandflies.
+6. a) Leishmaniasis.
+It is a parasitic infection that commonly occurs in the tropical part of the world and is transmitted to humans from the bite of the infected sandflies.
 Lassa fever is transmitted to humans by rodents, Malaria, and Yellow fever are transferred to humans by the bite of mosquitoes.

 7. c) Streptococcus pneumoniae is a gram positive encapsulated bacteria.
 Clostridium perfringens is a gram positive bacteria with no capsules present in the outer cell structure.
 Klebsiella pneumoniae and Haemophilus influenzae are gram negative encapsulated bacteria.